Unit 11 Employment Opportunities

 To request a printed copy call: (209) 667-3572; Fax: (209) 667-3104; or email: Public_Safety@csustan.edu.

 Information regarding Campus Security Reports at other locations can be found on the web at:http://ope.ed.gov/security/.

 CRIMINAL BACKGROUND CLEARANCE NOTICE

-The university requires a criminal and child abuse background check to be completed for many of its new employees, current employees seeking promotional or transfer opportunities, and current employees assigned new duties.
+The university requires a criminal background check to be completed for all of its new employees, current employees seeking promotional or transfer opportunities, and current employees assigned new duties.
 Necessary background investigations will be conducted, as required, depending upon the job requirements of position.
 These could include, but are not limited to, employment verification, education verification, reference checks, and criminal records checks via processing of fingerprints through the Department of Justice and FBI, as well as, license verification upon employment.
 Additionally, all applicants or employees whose responsibilities include regular or direct contact with minor children are subject to the child abuse background check.
-Failure to consent to a background check will disqualify an applicant from further consideration.
+Failure to consent to any background check will disqualify an applicant from further consideration.
 Additionally, an applicant who fails to provide the necessary information or who provides false or misleading information may also be disqualified from further consideration.
 Later discovery of false or misleading information related to the background check may result in the offer of employment being withdrawn or subject the employee to disciplinary action, up to and including termination.
 Full disclosure of all misdemeanors and felonies should be made in connection with this application.